Welcome Service Providers

 Project Overview

-Our goal is to demonstrate the collective impact of providers of environmental learning experiences in our state.
-We will: (1) conduct a comprehensive study of the environmental education already happening on the ground, and (2) map the landscape of K-12 environmental education providers, green schools, climate risks, and equity across the state, resulting in a layered “Climate, Equity, & EE” map and an interactive dashboard of field trends and project findings.
-These resources will be open to the public and shared with community leaders and stakeholders to inform and advance K-12 environmental education, green schools, and climate justice.
+These resources will be open to the public and shared with community leaders and stakeholders to inform and advance K-12 environmental education and climate justice.
 This effort is led by AEOE and is part of a joint data initiative in partnership with the California Environmental Literacy Initiative (CAELI) and Ten Strands, that focuses on data relevant to Community-Based Partners that operate and provide environmental education programs in California.
+This project is made possible through the generous support of the Pisces Foundation, Clarence E. Heller Foundation, Ten Strands, and North American Association for Environmental and Outdoor Education.

 Expected Outcomes